kengz/aiva/docs/DEVELOPMENT.md

   'hash': msg.get('hash'), # pass on callback hash for interface }
 ```
-4. [`lib/rb/Hello.rb`](./lib/rb/Hello.rb) ensure the final module function returns a reply JSON to the interface. *Note for auto-id, Ruby filename need to be the same as its module name, case-sensitive.*
+4. [`lib/rb/Hello.rb`](./lib/rb/Hello.rb) ensure the final module function returns a reply JSON `msg` to the interface. *Note for auto-id, Ruby filename need to be the same as its module name, case-sensitive.*
 ```rb
 # lib/rb/Hello.rb
 reply = {